ArgonDesign/alogic/doc/ports.md

 Without an explicit storage specifier in the port declaration, every output port has an associated register that drives the output payload signals.
 This means that there is a 1 cycle delay from inputs to outputs.
-Backward flow control signals are not registered by defaults, and in particular, there can be a combinatorial path from an output port _ready_ signals (which are input signals in the synthesized Verilog modules) to an input port _ready_ signal (which are output signals in the synthesized Verilog modules).
+Backward flow control signals are not registered by default, and in particular, there can be a combinatorial path from output port _ready_ signals (which are input signals in the synthesized Verilog modules) to input port _ready_ signals (which are output signals in the synthesized Verilog modules).
 The port can otherwise sustain 1 transfer per cycle and hence has full throughput.